Class ArvoEventHandler<TContract>

 Methods

 • Processes an incoming event according to the handler's contract specifications.
-This method handles the complete lifecycle of event processing including validation, execution, and error handling, while maintaining detailed telemetry through OpenTelemetry.
+This method handles the complete lifecycle of event processing including validation, execution, error handling, and multi-domain event broadcasting, while maintaining detailed telemetry through OpenTelemetry.

 Parameters